 Spalding Hall (circa 1826) first served as St. Joseph College and Seminary, then as a hospital for both North and South during the Civil War.
 The Sisters of Charity ran an orphanage for boys around the turn of the century.
 Finally the Xaverian Brothers established St. Joe Preparatory School (1911-1968).
 Presently the Oscar Getz Museum of Whiskey History and the Bardstown Historical Museum occupy the main floor of Spalding Hall.

-We have several events planned for 2019.
-Click here to learn more.
 Want to host your special event with us?
 We can handle all of your events; birthdays, weddings and receptions, showers, business meetings, Holiday Parties, Anniversary, Retirement, bourbon tastings, and bourbon cooking school, just to name a few.

 The historic Spalding Hall is located in the heart of Bardstown on 114 North Fifth Street and Xavier Drive with easy access off the Bluegrass Parkway and Highway 31E and 62.
 All museums are located on the main floor of Spalding Hall.
 We are handicapped accessible, with elevator access available.
 We await your visit.